 Apply for the loan through the Enlisted Association National Guard of the United States We Care for America Foundation.
 Complete the verification form on the website and have your unit commander, a state senior enlisted leader, battalion command sergeant major, command chief master sergeant, first sergeant or a family programs representative sign the form.
 You must provide proof of a COVID-19-related financial emergency as well as your current or former status as a member of the National Guard.

 The USAA Foundation and the American Red Cross are partners with EANGUS in this financial-relief effort.
 The ARC plans to process all applications within five to eight days of receipt.
 Once approved, the ARC will distribute the funds as quickly as possible.

 Financial counseling can help now and for the future

 Free financial counseling is available virtually through Military OneSource, and in person through installation programs.
-Financial counselors are experts in money management and familiar with the issues that service members face.
-A financial counselor can help your service member:
+Financial counselors are experts in money management and are familiar with the issues that service members face.
+They can help your service member:

-Learn more about free financial management counseling options on Military OneSource.
+Learn more about free financial management counseling options through Military OneSource.

 Your service member can schedule one-on-one financial counseling through:

 - Military OneSource.
 Sessions are available by calling 800-342-9647 or live chat.